-- Damages caused by faulty goods – If the carrier can show your product has a flaw that caused the damage, then they are not responsible for it.
+- Damages caused by faulty goods: If the carrier can show your product has a flaw that caused the damage, then they aren’t responsible for it.

-- Certain modes of transportation – Some freight insurance may exclude trucking.
-Others may exclude cargo ship, freight trains, or airplanes.
+- Certain modes of transportation: Some freight insurance may exclude trucking.
+Other insurance may exclude cargo ships, freight trains, or airplanes.

-The insurance industry does not have a standard cargo insurance form, so exclusions and inclusions vary widely.
+The insurance industry doesn’t have a standard cargo insurance form, so exclusions and inclusions vary widely.
 Business owners who do a lot of shipping and who are looking for a stand-alone policy should probably work with an agent or lawyer to make sure their freight insurance meets their needs.

 Freight & Cargo Insurance Coverage Types

-Depending on your business, you may ship your good domestically, internationally, or both.
+Depending on your business, you may ship your goods domestically, internationally, or both.
 You may use trains, trucks, cargo ships, planes, or a combination of all of these.
-That’s a lot of variations to cover.
-As a result, cargo insurance has a lot of variations, too.
+As a result, cargo insurance has a lot of variations, including the following: